-Coes Reservoir/Columbus Park
+Coes Reservoir Knights of Columbus Park, Columbus Park, Coes Park Worcester City of Worcester The Greater Worcester Land Trust

-Worcester City of Worcester The Greater Worcester Land Trust
+Location: Knights of Columbus Park.
+There is a new parking lot and entrance at the Northwest end of Englewood Avenue.
+Other parking options:

-- 1) There is a parking lot and entrance at the Northwest end of Englewood Ave. - 2) There is a sign for Columbus Park located at the end of Circuit Avenue North.
-There is room to park several cars along the side of the road. - 3) Parking is available at the Knights of Columbus parking lot. - 4) There is also a parking lot at the South end of Coes Reservoir.
+- 1) There is a sign for Columbus Park located at the end of Circuit Avenue North.
+There is room to park several cars along the side of the road. - 2) Parking is available at the Knights of Columbus. - 3) There is also a parking lot at the South end of Coes Reservoir at the new Coes Park.
 It is off Mill Street on Coes Street.

-The new entrance off Englewood Avenue (1) is also accompanied by a play area, and a multipurpose field.
+The new entrance off Englewood Avenue is also accompanied by a play area, and a multipurpose field.
 There is an established path that runs along the reservoir showcasing views of Paper Birches against the water.
 This is part of the new East-West Trail.
 Many birds including Mute Swans, Ring-billed Gulls, Canada Geese and a Red-tailed Hawk, as well as muskrat make this area their home.
 The path continues over the foot bridge on the dam spillway, past the former Coes Knife property, and all the way to the beach on Mill Street.